Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Introduction

 The paper is organized as follows.
-In Section \ref{met}, we introduce the theoretical framework by first reviewing the algorithms for classical Langevin simulations with QMC forces (Secs.~\ref{class_simple} and \ref{class_corr}).
-In Secs.~\ref{quant} and \ref{quant_best} we extend the classical description of nuclei by introducing original and efficient algorithms to integrate the equations of motion in the nuclear quantum case with or without noisy forces.
-A study of the numerical stability of the new path integral integrators is done in Sec.~\ref{num} for deterministic forces, where a direct comparison with existing PILD algorithms is possible.
+In Section \ref{met}, we introduce the theoretical framework by first reviewing the algorithms for classical Langevin simulations with QMC forces (Sec.~\ref{class_corr}).
+In Sec.~\ref{quant_best} we extend the classical description of nuclei by introducing an original and efficient algorithm to integrate the equations of motion in the nuclear quantum case with or without noisy forces.
+A study of the numerical stability of the new path integral integrator is done in Sec.~\ref{num} for deterministic forces, where a direct comparison with existing PILD algorithms is possible.
 The inclusion of QMC forces is discussed in Sec.~\ref{QMC}.
-The general form of the QMC wave function for the electronic part is described in Sec.~\ref{QMC-wf}, the bead-grouping approximation is introduced in Sec.~\ref{QMC-bead-grouping}, a short review on the QMC ionic force evaluation is provided in Sec.~\ref{QMC-forces}, while the QMC-noise correction scheme is detailed in Sec.~\ref{QMC-noise-correction}, which yields an unbiased sampling of the canonical quantum partition function even in the presence of stochastic errors.
+The general form of the QMC wave function for the electronic part is described in Sec.~\ref{QMC-wf}, the bead-grouping approximation is introduced in Sec.~\ref{QMC-bead-grouping}, while the QMC-noise correction scheme is detailed in Sec.~\ref{QMC-noise-correction}, which yields an unbiased sampling of the canonical quantum partition function even in the presence of stochastic errors.
 Sec.~\ref{QMC-stability} reports on the numerical stability analysis of the new integrators with noisy QMC forces.
 In Section \ref{results}, we show the results obtained for the Zundel ion at low and room temperatures by taking into account, or not, the NQE and demonstrate the excellent agreement between the noisy QMC PES and the very accurate deterministic CCSD(T) one, which validates our method.
 Finally, in Section \ref{conclu}, we provide some concluding remarks and we discuss the possible future applications of the algorithms developed in this paper.